 Kristin Gilger directs the school’s 70-plus part-time faculty members and oversees the school’s professional programs.
 She also serves as director of the national News21 program and of the National Center on Disability and Journalism, both headquartered at the Cronkite School.
 She was director of Student Media at ASU from 2002-2007.
 She spent 21 years in various reporting and editing roles at newspapers across the country, including the Times-Picayune in New Orleans, La., the Salem Statesman Journal in Oregon and The Arizona Republic.
 She conducts training in leadership and management for newspapers and other organizations nationally and internationally.

 B.A., University of Vermont

-Dan Gillmor is an internationally recognized leader in new media who is the founding director of the Knight Center at ASU.
+Dan Gillmor is an internationally recognized leader in new media.
 A longtime Silicon Valley-based journalist, Gillmor wrote a popular business and technology column for the San Jose Mercury News and launched a weblog in 1999, a site believed to have been the first mainstream journalism blog.
 In 2004 he published “We the Media: Grassroots Journalism by the People, for the People,” the leading book on citizen journalism.

 Dawn Gilpin, Assistant Professor